-Yuca roots, often called cassava in some parts, are staple and can be found everywhere in this season for fairly budget price.
+Yuca roots often called cassava in some parts, staple, and can be found everywhere in this season for fairly budget price.
 Among many culinary dishes, try making them into golden crispy cassava fritters, with meat or meatless for your party.

-Like potato, yuca is root vegetable that is low in protein and high in carb with some amount of vitamin A, C, B complex, manganese and other nutrients.
-A few search on Google and Wiki would give you further nutrients info on cassava if need.
-Just be sure to not mistake it with yucca, as that is the name for a flower plant, more like herbal that commonly found in Florida and California.
+Like potatoes, yuca is a root vegetable that is low in protein and high in carb with some amount of vitamin A, C, B complex, manganese, and other nutrients.
+A few searches on Google and Wiki would give you further nutrients info on cassava if need.
+Just be sure to not mistake it with yucca, as that is the name for a flowering plant, more like a herbal that commonly found in Florida and California.
 While yuca’s root or cassava is the starchy vegetable behind the infamous tapioca flour.

 You will often find cassava in two forms.
-The sweet yuca is used in home cooking, only have some mild toxic in its outer skin and available at most grocery store in the US.
-On the other, the bitter yuca carries more toxin in its body, must be throughout prepare and use in the industrial for various purpose (i.e. cleaning, powdering, etc.).
-So, just to be safe, throw away if you’ve found it bitter, don’t eat them in “super” large quantity and do not eat them on empty stomach.
+The sweet yuca is used in home cooking, only has some mild toxic in its outer skin, and available at most grocery stores in the US.
+On the other, the bitter yuca carries more toxin in its body, must be throughout preparation and use in the industrial for various purposes (i.e. cleaning, powdering, etc.).
+So, just to be safe, throw away if you’ve found it bitter, don’t eat them in “super” large quantity, and do not eat them on empty stomach.

 There are many uses with cassava just like potato.
 This fritter recipe below add some curry, chili and green onion for extra bold flavor, perfectly contemplate with this cold temperature.
 Adjust the spiciness to let your kid in too.
 For the protein, you can use any meat, seafood or replace with dairy (cheese).
 Just serve these fritters as is or along with some mayo, mustard, wasabi for dipping.
 You can also use chive instead of green onion to variate the flavor.
 Hopefully this recipe would let you enjoy the cold season.